Changes in Walking Pattern May Indicate Alzheimer’s Risk

 Changes in gait may occur as the debilitating disease causes damage to the brain’s circuitry.
 Researchers ruled out other possible causes such as arthritis and Parkinson’s disease.

-For the study, researchers measured stride length, cadence, and velocity of more than 1,300 participants using a computerized instrument.
+For the study, researchers measured the stride length, cadence, and velocity of more than 1,300 participants using a computerized instrument.
 About fifteen months later, the same measurements were taken again.
-Participants with lower measurements in the second test were found to have significant decline in cognition, memory, and executive functions.
+Participants with lower measurements in the second test were found to have a significant decline in cognition, memory, and executive functions.

 The study shows how changes in gait can be an early indicator of cognitive impairment, Savica claims.

-Tags:
+Tags: Alzheimer

-Posted in: | Comments Off
+Posted in: Simon Bukai | Comments Off